-EMM Survey Metadata Registry
+EMM Survey Registry

 The EMM Survey Registry is one of the main outputs generated by COST Action 16111 Ethmigsurveydata jointly with the Sciences Po team of the SSHOC (Social Sciences and Humanities Open Cloud) project.
-It is also a result of the collective efforts by the national delegations of the participating countries in the COST Action who have contributed to an initial comprehensive compilation of all the surveys targeting EMM respondents since January 2000 and until 2018 in their respective country.
+It is also a result of the collective efforts by the national delegations of the participating countries in the COST Action, who have contributed to an initial comprehensive compilation of all the surveys targeting EMM respondents since January 2000 and until 2018 in their respective country.

 In the sections below you will find information on the methodology, the countries for which information is available in this version release, information on how to add new surveys, and a link to access the EMM Survey Registry.

-The methodology employed to create the EMM Survey Registry has been an iterative process of deliberation and trialling by a large number of researchers within WG1 and WG2 of the COST Action.
+The methodology employed to create the EMM Survey Registry has been an iterative process of deliberation and trialing by a large number of researchers within WG1 and WG2 of the COST Action.
 You can find detailed information about the methods used in the following documents:

 This is the list of countries that have been included in the initial compilation of survey metadata undertaken by the COST Action.